Call Now 505.900.0000

 Working with these insurers is a challenge because they want to protect profits by limiting claims.
 They are massive companies that try to use every insurance-related law and practice to their advantage.
 Companies become more motivated to fight claims when they’re worth a substantial amount of money.

 Insurers are very sophisticated, and they know what they’re doing.
-When people try to negotiate a settlement alone, they are at a severe disadvantage.
-They know your case’s actual value, the law, and how to negotiate.
+When people try to negotiate a truck accident settlement alone, they are at a severe disadvantage.
+They know your case’s actual value, relevant truck accident laws, and how to negotiate.

 It’s essential to work with a local truck accident attorney in Albuquerque.
-The Begum & Cowen Injury & Accident Lawyers are experienced in handling complicated cases, and we often go up against demanding insurance companies.
+The Law Giant Injury Lawyers are experienced in handling complicated truck accident cases, and we often go up against demanding insurance companies.
 Our clients have obtained millions of dollars for thousands of clients.
 We won’t consider a truck accident settlement unless it fairly compensates you for your losses and is the best outcome for your case.

 What To Do After a Truck Accident in New Mexico

-You may be in shock after an accident, but you must try to remain calm and think clearly.
+You may be in shock after a truck accident, but you must try to remain calm and think clearly.
 If you’re seriously injured and don’t feel you can drive from the scene, get an ambulance.
 If you can manage it, here are suggestions on what to do after the accident:

 • See if you and others are injured